 Fashion definitely keeps repeating itself, but it is also evolving.
 Which means some of the horrific trends may be back, but worry not, we are here to show you that with the right accessories and attitude you can add a modern twist and make ANY outfit look cool.

-With the Vietnamese war and liberalization of Civil and Feminist rights, American youth craved freedom, self-expression, and rebellion.
+Young people were craving freedom, self-expression, and rebellion.
 This was the time when music festivals were born, and also when most of the current retro fashion trends became popular.
-So, we will focus on the ‘60s-‘70s era the most.

 Some notable '60s trends include: